2,4-Dichlorophenol

 2,4-Dichlorophenol (2,4-DCP) is a chlorinated derivative of phenol with the molecular formula Cl_{2}C_{6}H_{3}OH.
 It is a white solid that is mildly acidic (pK_{a} = 7.9).
 It is produced on a large scale as a precursor to the herbicide 2,4-dichlorophenoxyacetic acid (2,4-D).

 Production and use

 2,4-DCP is produced by chlorination of phenol.

 Annual worldwide production is estimated at 88 million pounds.
 It is also a photo-degradation product of the common antibacterial and antifungal agent triclosan along with the dioxin 2,8-dichlorodibenzo-p-dioxin.

+Other notable uses include in the synthesis of chlomethoxyfen, oxyclozanide, nitrofen, dichlorprop & 2,4-DB & Fenclofenac.

 Safety

 The is 580 mg/kg (rats, oral).
 Liquid (molten) 2,4-DCP is readily absorbed through the skin.
 Solid 2,4-DCP does not readily absorb through skin and has a lower NFPA H=3 rating (versus H=4 for molten 2,4-DCP).
 This is primarily caused by instantaneous kidney failure, liver failure, and failure of various other organs.